kghose/groho/src/Readme.md

   to the camera, but far from the central body.
 No interpolation will be triggered for these close bodies

+### Loss of fidelity

+We have to accept that for annotation purposes the spacecraft component of positions and velocities will be approximate, given that they are interpolations.
+However, for the purposes of what we use them for - designing flightplans and gaining intuitions of spaceflight, it should be fine.
+Also, precise annotations, like marking maximum distance, or maximum closing velocity will be marked from the actual data, as the event happens, so these will be exact.

+## Restarts

+In the distant future we have some notion that we would like to do restarts.
+Either we want to be able to inspect and edited scenario and determine if we can reuse previous computations, or we want to load a saved simulation and extend it.
+Right now (2018) this is beyond the scope of a 18.12 release but we perhaps we can plan ahead.

+An important thing with restarts is what exactly can we restart?
+A restart requires us to save the state history upto a point in time, and then continue the simulation from that point.
+But important parts of the simulation need to be identical.

+### Composing simulations
+- Run simulations of two ships separately and then combine them together as one
+  - It would be nice to save on the computations, but how?
+- Run simulations upto a point in time, then extend these simulations to later epochs without changing events earlier in time.
+How do we determine this?
+  - Initial conditions have to be identical
+  - Actions can only change after a ceratain point in time

+It sounds like restarts are going to be complex because we anticipate changing parts of the simulation.
+What we will restrict ourselves to here is designing the flightplan in a way that will enable restarts in the future, even though we anticipate this being very hard to do re: figuring out what we can restart given a changed scenario.

+### Restarts and flightplans

+For restarts to work, we need flight plans to be either stateless or we should have well defined state vectors for the flight plans that can be saved.
+A convenient thing may be to collect any state variables into a class specific struct (say `State`).
+Down the road we might be able to serialize the flight plan by writing out this `State` in an orderly fashion.
+Currently we remove flightplans that are done, so presumably we'll need to preface each state save with a serial number and type of the flightplan, so we can reconstitute it when we load it back.

+## Do we need restarts?

+We are talking about caching computations here, and the question is whether we really need it?

 ## Sharing a data buffer between writer and reader